liuact1986/MvvmLib/documentation/Navigation.md

 ### ResolveViewModel Attached property (Window, UserControl)

-Allows to resolve the view model of the Views.
+Allows to resolve the ViewModel (and inject dependencies) for the View.
+Usefull only for Views not used by the Navigation.

 Example:

 ```xml